flightaware/dump1090/RANGE_OUTLINE.md

 ### Outline Shows Then Disappears

 - **Cause**: Data has expired (exceeds retention period with no new aircraft at those bearings)
-- **Solution**: Wait for aircraft to be received again, or increase retention period (requires recompile)
+- **Solution**: Wait for aircraft to be received again, or increase retention period using `--range-outline-retention <hours>` and restart dump1090

 ### Checkbox State Wrong After Refresh